vincentgoudard/Sagrada/README.md

 ## What??

-Sagrada is a draft Max library performing granular synthesis in a modular way.
+Sagrada is a draft Max library performing sample-accurate granular synthesis in a modular way.

 ## Installation